Ad7amstein/alx-system_engineering-devops/0x00-shell_basics/README.md

      - with user and group IDs displayed numerically
      - And hidden files (starting with .)
 6. firstdirectory
+   - A script that creates a directory named my_first_directory in the /tmp/ directory.
 7. movethatfile
+   - Move the file betty from /tmp/ to /tmp/my_first_directory
 8. firstdelete
 9. firstdirdeletion
 10. back